lgc-lab/create-pod/README.md

-# create-pod
+# create-simply-pod
-Create various types of pods through the yaml type
+Simply create a pod to run an nginx container in the pod